 Japan is the second largest diabetes market for major pharmaceutical companies at approximately $4 billion in sales and it is expected to grow to approximately $6 billion in 2020.* The Japanese market is viewed to have favorable market access conditions and has shown a rapid market uptake for new innovative products.
 Past diabetes drugs approved by the Japanese Pharmaceutical and Medical Device Agency (PMDA) were conducted with Phase 3 programs that included approximately 1,000 patients in their trials.
 In Japan, cardiovascular outcome studies are not required for regulatory approval for the treatment of type 2 diabetes.

 *Decision Resources, September 2014

 Imeglimin is a first in class clinical drug candidate in Japan.
 If approved by the PMDA, Imeglimin has the potential to become first line treatment in the oral anti-diabetes market.

 Our Development and Commercialization Strategy for Japan/Asia

 In Japan, China and other Asia countries, Sumitomo Dainippon Pharma is our strategic partner for Imeglimin.
-For Japan, Poxel and Sumitomo Dainippon Pharma will jointly conduct the Phase 3 program, which will be funded by Sumitomo Dainippon Pharma, and Sumitomo Dainippon Pharma will commercialize Imeglimin for this market.
+For Japan, Poxel and Sumitomo Dainippon Pharma are jointly conducting the Phase 3 TIMES program, which will be funded by Sumitomo Dainippon Pharma, and Sumitomo Dainippon Pharma will commercialize Imeglimin for this market.
 In China, South Korea, Taiwan and nine other Southeast Asian countries including Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Myanmar, Cambodia, and Laos, Sumitomo Dainippon Pharma will be solely responsible for the development and commercialization of Imeglimin.